turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ```cpp
 wiFont("write this!", wiFontParams(10, 20)).Draw(cmd);
 ```
 Which will write the text <i>write this!</i> to 10, 20 pixel position onto the screen.
 There are many other parameters to describe the font's position, size, color, etc. See the wiFontParams structure for more details.
+Note that wiFont internally does string conversion, so it is recommended to avoid repeatedly creating wiFont resources during the frame!
 - wiFontParams <br/>
 Describe all parameters of how and where to draw the font on the screen.